EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 ## I. What is Mr.Gee? 🧐

 Mr.Gee is an AI-powered bot 🤖 designed to revolutionize your language learning experience 🌐.
 By crafting a custom study book 📖 from your vocabulary inputs, it guarantees a personalized and engaging study journey 🎒.
+You can use Mr.Gee through Chat-GPT/Bing/Bard/Claude to learn any language by yourself.

 ## II.
 Why Use Mr.Gee? 🎯